ansys/pyhps/doc/source/getting_started/index.rst

 Getting started
 ===============

 This section describes how to install PyHPS in user mode.
-If you are interesting in contributing to PyHPS, see :ref:`contribute` for information on installing in developer mode.
+If you are interested in contributing to PyHPS, see :ref:`contribute` for information on installing in developer mode.

 Prerequisites